vince-lam/web3-phishing-detection/README.md

 # Web3 Phishing Detection

-This aim of this project is to build an end-to-end training pipeline to train a phishing message detection model using a web3 phishing dataset, with a Large Language Model within 3 days.
+An end-to-end pipeline for phishing message detection, encompassing model training and inference, along with a Flask application for user interaction, all containerized using Docker for easy deployment and execution.

 ## Background